Skip to content

 Kellen Moore has implemented new formations and more pre-snap motion at times, but the end product remains the same.
 The offense’s production leaned heavily on low-percentage looks to the Eagles’ best players on Sunday.
 Even though Jalen Hurts, A.J.
 Brown, and DeVonta Smith delivered in the key moments, the dry spells the group endured for stretches of the game are symptomatic of the approach.

 Of Hurts’ 25 pass attempts, just one targeted the deep or intermediate middle of the field.
-None of his attempts were between the hash marks, either, with the lone middle-field shot coming on a pass to Grant Calcaterra as the tight end worked up the seam against a single-high defensive shell.
+None of his attempts was between the hash marks, either, with the lone middle-field shot coming on a pass to Grant Calcaterra as the tight end worked up the seam against a single-high defensive shell.

-It’s only fair to point out Browns defensive coordinator Jim Schwartz employs a heavy dose of pressure looks with single-high coverage shells that intend to close down the middle of the field.
-Still, the Eagles’ answer was to consistently take deep shots along the sideline to Brown and DeVonta Smith for the early portion of the game without success.
-Three of Hurts’ five incompletions to start the game were jump balls to Smith and Brown with Cleveland showing pressure looks pre-snap to speed up the quarterback’s process.
+It’s only fair to point out that Browns defensive coordinator Jim Schwartz employs a heavy dose of pressure looks with single-high coverage shells that intend to close down the middle of the field.
+Still, the Eagles’ answer was to consistently take deep shots along the sideline to Brown and Smith for the early portion of the game without success.
+Three of Hurts’ five incompletions to start the game were jump balls to Smith and Brown, with Cleveland showing pressure looks pre-snap to speed up the quarterback’s process.

-The Eagles did hit on a few of those plays later — Brown sealed the game on a similar look with a 40-yard catch just after the two-minute warning — but the frequency with which the offense turns to Brown’s jump ball ability helps underscore Hurts’ consistently low expected completion percentage even with Moore running the offense now.
-According to Next Gen Stats, which determines a passer’s probability of completing each pass based on player-tracking data, Hurts had the third-lowest expected completion percentage of any quarterback in Week 6 going into Monday night’s games.
+The Eagles did hit on a few of those plays later — Brown sealed the game on a similar look with a 40-yard catch just after the two-minute warning — but the frequency with which the offense turns to Brown’s jump-ball ability helps underscore Hurts’ consistently low expected completion percentage even with Moore running the offense now.
+According to Next Gen Stats, which determines a passer’s probability of completing each pass based on player-tracking data, Hurts had the third-lowest expected completion percentage of any quarterback in Week 6 going into Monday night’s game.

 Aside from 2022, Hurts’ expected completion percentage has been consistently low the last few years and partly for good reason.
 He throws to two of the best receivers in the NFL, two guys who make 50-50 balls feel more like 70-30.
 Still, the numbers back up the lack of high-percentage throws Hurts has in the framework of the offense, which is something apparent on tape as well.

 The Eagles offense also continued the trend of using less pre-snap motion.
 On Hurts’ 26 dropbacks (discounting quarterback draws), the Eagles employed pre-snap motion 11 times.
 That’s the offense’s lowest motion rate on Hurts’ dropbacks this season, a number that seemingly drops each week.
-Moore used motion on 52% of Hurts’ dropbacks in the season-opener and 53% the following week compared to just 41% on Sunday.
+Moore used motion on 52% of Hurts’ dropbacks in the season opener and 53% the following week compared to just 41% on Sunday.

 Opponent